snewcomer/intersection-observer-admin/README.md

 Why use this?
 ------------------------------------------------------------------------------
 This library is used in [ember-in-viewport](https://github.com/DockYard/ember-in-viewport).
 This library is particularly important for re-using the IntersectionObserver API.
 [IntersectionObserver.observer](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/observe) can observer multiple elements.
 So this library will resuse the IntersectionObserver instance for another element on the page with the same set of observer options and root element.
+This can dramatically improve performance for pages with lots of elements and observers.

 Installation
 ------------------------------------------------------------------------------